orbit/orbit/docs/Modules.md

 Contains the protobuf definitions for communicating with the service and helper methods for translation to internal types.

 ## orbit-server-etcd
 Implementations of the Node Directory and Addressable Directory against an etcd store.
+By default orbit-server will use in-memory directories, but those won't support clustering multiple Orbit Server nodes nor will values persist between restarts.

 ## orbit-server-prometheus
 Implementation of a Prometheus endpoint for exposing metrics gathered by [micrometer](https://micrometer.io).